isiak44/RasheedPBL/Project4/Project4.md

 `sudo systemctl status nginx`

-After successful installation we use this command to check the status of apache and here it shows running, which means nginx is active and ready to launch our web server.
+After successful installation, we use this command to check the status of Apache and here it shows running, which means nginx is active and ready to launch our web server.

 ![systemctl-status](https://github.com/isiak44/RasheedPBL/assets/27869977/c6e0fd1e-8a02-4394-9488-d514217a2cf7)

 ### Configuring Security Group Inbound Rules on Ec2 Instance

-In order to access our nginx website locally or from the internet with any public ip address, we create an inbound rule on aws ec2 security group settings and set http rule, port 80 and source 0.0.0.0/0 means from any IP address.
+In order to access our nginx website locally or from the internet with any public IP address, we create an inbound rule on aws ec2 security group settings and set HTTP rule, port 80 and source 0.0.0.0/0 means from any IP address.

 ![http-inboundrules](https://github.com/isiak44/RasheedPBL/assets/27869977/b2b7a857-c053-47b4-b32d-52d8193ddac4)

 `curl http://localhost:80`

-And to access our nginx page locally in our ubuntu shell we use curl `http://localhost:80`
+To access our nginx page locally in our Ubuntu shell we use curl `http://localhost:80`

 ![curl-localhost](https://github.com/isiak44/RasheedPBL/assets/27869977/732564c0-58f1-40d3-b5ed-afa46e558fa8)

 `http://<Public-IP-Address>:80`

-Here we test how nginx http server can respond to requests from the internet by openening a web browser and running the ec2 public address.
+Here we test how the nginx http server can respond to requests from the internet by opening a web browser and running the ec2 public address.

 ![web-nginx](https://github.com/isiak44/RasheedPBL/assets/27869977/9fd551c2-aa65-4e11-8aaa-a9eed7ce4dbc)